angular/angular/aio/content/guide/forms-overview.md

 - A `FormControl` instance that tracks the value and validation status of an individual form control.
 - A `FormGroup` instance that tracks the same values and statuses for a collection of form controls.
 - A `FormArray` instance that tracks the same values and statues for an array of form controls.
-- A `ControlValueAccessor` that creates a bridge between Angular form controls and native DOM elements.
+- A `ControlValueAccessor` that creates a bridge between Angular `FormControl` instances and native DOM elements.

 How these control instances are created and managed with reactive and template-driven forms is introduced in the [form model](#the-form-model) section below and detailed further in the [data flow section](#data-flow-in-forms) of this guide.